Gabriella439/slides/lambdaconf/category/category.md

 ```
 >>> main
 Enter your name:
-Gabriel Gonzalez
+Gabriella Gonzalez
 Enter your age:
 31
-Your name is: Gabriel Gonzalez
+Your name is: Gabriella Gonzalez
 Your age is: 31
 ```